 Vessel biofouling refers to an organism or a community of organisms that are attached to, or associated with, a vessel's wetted hard surfaces.
-Vessel biofouling includes attached (sessile) organisms such as barnacles, algae, and mussels, and also mobile organisms that associate with the attached organisms, such as worms, crabs, and other small crustaceans.
+Vessel biofouling includes attached (sessile) organisms such as barnacles, algae, and mussels, and also mobile organisms that associate with the attached organisms, such as worms, crabs, and small crustaceans.

-As vessels transit from port to port, biofouling organisms can spawn or release resulting in the introduction of NIS.
-Vessel biofouling is considered a significant vector for aquatic NIS introductions in several regions, including Australia, the North Sea, and North America, specifically Hawaii and California (Ruiz et al. 2000a, 2011; Eldredge and Carlton 2002, Gollasch 2002).
+As vessels transit from port to port, biofouling organisms can drop off or spawn (i.e. reproduce) resulting in the introduction of NIS.
+Vessel biofouling is considered a significant vector for aquatic NIS introductions in several regions, including Australia, the North Sea, and North America, specifically Hawaii and California (Ruiz et al. 2000a, 2011; Eldredge and Carlton 2002; Gollasch 2002).